augustas2/eldes/README.md

 ### HACS

-- Go to HACS, click on Integrations, click on the three little dots at top of the screen and select "custom repositories", add this github url, select "Integration" as repository, and click ADD.
-- Go to the Integrations tab of HACS, and install the "Eldes Alarm" integration.
+- In the [HACS](https://hacs.xyz) panel, go to integrations and click the big orange '+' button.
+Search for 'Eldes Alarm' and click \'Download this repository with HACS'.

 ### Manually